Moscow to St Petersburg

 - Immerse yourself in Russian history and culture

-Prices are shown in CA$, per person based on two people sharing a twin room, one person in a single room.
-Some dates have slightly higher prices than those shown.
-Please inquire for the rate that pertains to your date of choice.
-Contact us for single pricing.
+Prices are “starting from” rates, shown in CA$, per person based on two people sharing a twin room, one person in a single room.
+Please inquire for the rate that applies to your travel date of choice.

 Arrive in the early evening and transfer to your centrally located hotel in Moscow.
 The journey takes approximately 1 hour from Domodedovo Airport, during peak season this can be longer due to heavy traffic.
 The closest subway station to your hotel is Arbatskaya on the blue line (the only station where all four lines meet).